 Configuring an Azure Project

-An Azure project includes two configuration files: ServiceDefinition.csdef and ServiceConfiguration.cscfg.
-These files are packaged with your Azure application and deployed to Azure.
+An Azure cloud service project includes two configuration files: ServiceDefinition.csdef and ServiceConfiguration.cscfg.
+These files are packaged with your Azure cloud service application and deployed to Azure.

 For information about the underlying schemas for the service definition and service configuration files, see the Schema Reference.
 For more information about service configuration, see Configuring an Application.

 The Azure Managed Library provides classes for interacting with the Azure environment at runtime, including reading configuration settings.
 For more information, see the Azure Developer References.

 The following figure shows the property pages for a web role.
 The property pages for a worker role are similar, although there are a few differences, pointed out in the following sections.

 From the Caching page, you can configure the Azure caching services that are in preview.
 For more information, see How to: Configure an Azure In-Role Cache.

 On the Configuration page, you can set these properties: